kato-im/articles/en/kato-apps/README.md

 All your Kato conversations across all teams are accessible to you on mobile.
-When you're away from your computer, you will be notified about new messages from 1-1 (private) rooms or rooms you follow via push notifications, similar to SMS.
+When you're away from your computer, you will be notified about new messages from 1-1 (private) rooms or rooms you follow via push notifications, similar to text messages.